CDLUC3/ezid/templates/doc/apidoc.2.rst

   http://ezid.cdlib.org

-Interaction is via REST-style_ HTTP web services.
+Interaction is via REST-style_ `\ `:ext-icon: HTTP web services.
 The API's central design principle is to treat an identifier as a kind of web resource.
 Specifically, identifier `foo`:hl1: is represented as a resource at URL \http://ezid.cdlib.org/id/`foo`:hl1:.
 In this document we will refer to this URL as the identifier's "EZID URL."
 A client manipulates an identifier by performing HTTP operations on its EZID
 URL: PUT to create the identifier, GET to view it, and POST to modify it.